gitlabform/gitlabform/CONTRIBUTING.md

 ### Procedure

+1. Add an entry in `CHANGELOG.md`.
+Remember to give thanks to all the contributors!
-1. Uptick the version in `version` file.
-Commit message should preferably be sth like:
+2. Uptick the version in `version` file.
+3. Commit the above changes.
+The commit message should preferably be sth like:
    `Release v 1.18.1 with #133 and #134 fixed`.
-2. Create version tag with `v` prefix, f.e. `v1.18.1.2`.
+4. Create the version tag with `v` prefix, f.e. `v1.18.1.2`.
-3. Push commit & tag.
+5. Push the commit and the tag.
 Pushing the tag should trigger a GitHub Actions pipeline that will make a release in PyPI, Dockerhub and GitHub.
-4. Edit the release in GitHub.
-See previous releases for the rough pattern of how we write about new features and fixes.
-Don't forget to give thanks to all the contributors! :)
+6. Edit the release in GitHub.
+Copy the changelog entry into its description